-The CSU-LSAMP Costa Rica Summer Research Training Expedition is a beginning research experience in which students learn the foundations of inquiry-based research, including experimental design, research methods, and analysis while exploring the spectacular ecosystems of Costa Rica.
+The CSU-LSAMP Costa Rica Winter Research Training Expedition is a beginning research experience in which students learn the foundations of inquiry-based research, including experimental design, research methods, and analysis while exploring the spectacular ecosystems of Costa Rica.
 Students receive instruction in the development of research questions, fundamentals of experimental design, sampling, hypothesis testing, and the responsible conduct of research, while engaging in hands-on activities across a wide variety of habitats and landscapes.
-Students with little or no research experience conduct group and individual research activities in terrestrial and marine/aquatic environments.
-All student participants present their research at the end of the program before they leave Costa Rica and over the years many have gone on to present their independent research at national conferences.
+Students with little or no research experience will benefit from participating in group research activities in terrestrial agroecology.
+All student participants will present on their research at the end of the program before they leave Costa Rica.

-- Total immersion in tropical biodiversity: rainforest, cloud forest, tropical reefs, coffee plantations
+- Total immersion in tropical biodiversity: rainforest, cloud forest, mangroves, coffee plantations

 - Selection of students is based on application questionnaire, academic transcripts, references, and interview